MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_sidetone_volumepropertyvalues.md

 ### -ioctl-major-code

 [IRP_MJ_DEVICE_CONTROL](/windows-hardware/drivers/kernel/irp-mj-device-control)

 ### -input-buffer

+(Information pending)

 ### -input-buffer-length

 ### -output-buffer

+[KSPROPERTY_DESCRIPTION](../ks/ns-ks-ksproperty_description.md) information that describes the sidetone value properties.

+(Information pending)

 ### -output-buffer-length

 ### -in-out-buffer

 ### -inout-buffer-length

 ### -status-block

 Irp->IoStatus.Status is set to STATUS_SUCCESS if the request is successful.
 Otherwise, Status to the appropriate error condition as a NTSTATUS code.
 For more information, see [NTSTATUS Values](/windows-hardware/drivers/kernel/ntstatus-values).

 ## -remarks